-- More than 5,900 Embase titles are indexed by Elsevier using the guidelines described in this Guide.
-This includes over 3,000 journals which represent the core titles of biomedical science and are also covered by MEDLINE. - A further 2,500 MEDLINE titles that are considered relatively less important for the core content of Embase (drugs and clinical science) are licensed from NLM.
+- Almost 6,300 Embase titles are indexed by Elsevier using the guidelines described in this Guide.
+This includes about 3,300 journals which represent the core titles of biomedical science and are also covered by MEDLINE. - A further 1,800 MEDLINE titles that are considered relatively less important for the core content of Embase (drugs and clinical science) are licensed from NLM.
 Indexing for these titles is derived from the MeSH terms assigned by NLM by mapping to Emtree in order to maximize consistency of access and retrieval (see Section 6). - Since 2009, Embase has covered conference abstracts published primarily in journal supplements.
-These abstracts, which represent the entire record (i.e. there is no full-length article with additional content), are indexed using automated procedures based upon the manual guidelines described here (see Section 5.5). - Automated procedures are also used to provide a provisional index for Articles-in-Press and "In-Process" records which have not yet been fully manually indexed.
+These abstracts, which represent the entire record (i.e. there is no full-length article with additional content), are indexed using automated procedures based upon the manual guidelines described here (see Section 5.5). - Automated procedures are also used to provide a provisional index for articles-in-press and "inprocess" records which have not yet been fully manually indexed.